Mailing/Shipping

 Back to Activities Page

 We know that many FIU faculty and staff are mailing or shipping items (Internationally or to U.S. Territories) to support members of the FIU community.
 Now more than ever, it is critical to ensure that Customs and export documents are completed correctly to avoid significant delays, lost shipments, and costly fines.
-Please do not hesitate to contact the Export Office or submit an International/U.S. Territory Shipment Attestation for help with your mailing or shipment!
+Please do not hesitate to contact the Export Office or submit an INTERNATIONAL/U.S. TERRITORY SHIPMENT ATTESTATION for help with your mailing or shipment!

 When is an international/U.S. territory shipping export review required?